November 4, 2007—Successful Higher Altitude Test For Barn Door Kite

 The wind was extremely gusty, more than the usually quite gusty conditions we get around here.
 The land is slightly hilly, covered with houses and tallish trees, and a few kilometers inland from the sea in Gulf St. Vincent.
 On this day, the breeze varied from not strong enough to lift the kite, through to powerful enough to knock all my other kites out of the sky!
 I reckon those heavier gusts would be getting close to gale force!

-Yes, I've switched to 20 pound braided Dacron for the rest of the MBK Skewer Kite series.
-It's a bit heavy for these little kites, but I will re-use it later for the next series of kites.
-And no, I don't know exactly what that next series will be yet...
+Yes, I've switched to 20-pound braided Dacron for the rest of the MBK 1-Skewer Series.
+It's a bit heavy for these little kites, but I will reuse it later for the next series of kites.
+And no, I don't know exactly what that next series will be yet.

 With gusts a little less severe, the kite would just race a long way from side to side, always correcting itself and heading back to the center.

-The occasional patch of rising air would boost it up to a 60 degree or so line angle for a few moments.
+The occasional patch of rising air would boost it up to a 60-degree line angle for a few moments.
 It never stayed there long, always getting driven back down again by the strength of the wind.
 All in all, this kite in this sort of weather tends to cover a lot of sky!

 Aren had fun holding the line.
 He's getting stronger, able to hold the line for a few moments even with the little kite pulling its hardest!
-Sometimes, as 2 year-olds do, he let go deliberately.
-But Dad was never caught out, oh no, I know his little tricks.
+Sometimes, as 2-year-olds do, he lets go deliberately.
+But Dad was never caught out; oh no, I know his little tricks.

-Eventually, the spreader keeping the bow in the cross-spar popped out after a hard landing.
-Perhaps it happened during the drag across the grass to re-launch.
-In any case, the barn door kite was now too unstable to get above about 3 meters in the air.
-Hence we went over to the kite on the ground, reeled in all the line, packed it up and went home.
+Eventually, the spreader keeping the bow in the cross spar popped out after a hard landing.
+Perhaps it happened during the drag across the grass to relaunch.
+In any case, the barn-door kite was now too unstable to get above about 3 meters (10 feet) in the air.
+Hence we went over to the kite on the ground, reeled in all the line, packed it up, and went home.
 I'm glad we have another successful kite to add to all the others in the shed.

 The weather was warm and sunny with a gusty moderate breeze blowing.
 Hence the little kite was a bit tricky to keep in flight on a short string for May to photograph.
 Eventually she got a few shots, like the one over there with Aren in his pram in the background.

 Now I was free to get the kite up further to see how it would fare.
 Soon, a gust came through and the kite was away.
-I quickly let out over 100 meters of line, threw a few loops around a tree branch and left the reel on the ground.
+I quickly let out over 100 meters (330 feet) of line, threw a few loops around a tree branch, and left the reel on the ground.

 We started pulling the kite down.
 I gave the line to May for a while, and she smiled as she felt the kite wrestling with the wind high above us.
 Aren had a turn too, although the kite was too far away for him to spot without a bit of help.
 Eventually, the kite was down and we packed up and walked home.

-This month's kite is based on the traditional Japanese Sode Dako kite, otherwise known as the Kimono kite.
-A few tests out in the back yard revealed that this one would need a tail.
+This month's kite is based on the traditional Japanese sode dako kite, otherwise known as the kimono kite.
+A few tests out in the backyard revealed that this one would need a tail.
 Apparently, larger and more accurately made sodes can fly in gentle breezes without a tail.
-I think that achieving this with a small bamboo skewer and plastic design will be quite difficult.
-No 2 skewers are exactly alike, I have discovered!
+I think that achieving this with a small bamboo-skewer-and-plastic design will be quite difficult.
+No two bamboo skewers are exactly alike, I have discovered!

 We all headed out to the usual flying spot, but it was crowded out with kids kicking balls around.
 Hence we went on to the usual Plan B location, the vacant block.
-It was close to sun-down, and the moderate gusty breeze had subsided to the occasional gentle waft.
-Actually not too bad for testing a light wind kite such as the sode.
+It was close to sundown, and the moderate gusty breeze had subsided to the occasional gentle waft.
+It was actually not too bad for testing a light-wind kite such as the sode.